chapel-lang/chapel/doc/rst/language/spec/statements.rst

 will be run in reverse declaration order.
 Additionally, note that cleanup actions for defer statements may be interleaved among cleanup actions for variables.
-To understand the interleaving, imagine that the defer statement is declaring and initializing a local variable with a cleanup action that runs the body of the defer statement.
+To understand the interleaving, imagine that the defer statement is declaring and initializing a local variable with a deinitializer that runs the body of the defer statement.

 When an iterator contains a ``defer`` statement at the top level, the associated clean-up action will be executed when the loop running the